Implicitly Restarted Generalized Second-order Arnoldi Type Algorithms for the Quadratic Eigenvalue Problem: Implicitly restarted algorithms

 \section{Implicitly restarted algorithms}

-This section consists of four subsections.
-In Section~\ref{s4-1}, we consider how to determine deflation and breakdown numerically.
-We propose a reasonable criterion for deciding numerical deflation and breakdown.
-In Section~\ref{s4-2}, we briefly show why implicit restarting cannot be applied to the SOAR procedure and the MSOAR procedure is needed instead.
-Under the assumption that no deflation occurs, we review how to implicitly restart the MSOAR procedure and develop implicitly restarted MSOAR algorithm and RSOAR algorithm.
-In Section~\ref{s4-3}, we discuss how to select shifts and propose exact and refined shifts for two algorithms, respectively.
-In Section~\ref{s4-4}, we propose an effective approach to treat the deflation issue in implicit restarts, so that implicitly restarted algorithms can be run unconditionally and are of generality.
+This section consists of three subsections.
+In Section~\ref{s4-2}, under the assumption that no deflation occurs, we describe how to implicitly restart the GSOAR procedure.
+In Section~\ref{s4-3}, we discuss how to select best possible shifts, and propose exact and refined shifts for respective use within implicitly restarted GSOAR and RGSOAR algorithms.
+In Section~\ref{s4-4}, we present an effective approach to cure deflation in implicit restarts, so that implicit restarting can be run unconditionally.